JackKelly/hypergrib/README.md

 ## More info about `hypergrib`
 For the planned design, please see [design.md](https://github.com/JackKelly/hypergrib/blob/main/design.md).

-For more info on the background and motivation for `hypergrib`, please see [this blog post](https://openclimatefix.org/post/lazy-loading-making-it-easier-to-access-vast-datasets-of-weather-satellite-data).

 ## Name
 `hypergrib` uses "hyper" in its mathematical sense, like [hypercube](https://en.wikipedia.org/wiki/Hypercube) (an n-dimensional cube).
 Oh, and it's reminiscent of a very cool record label, too :)